|

 Kangrui Ruan (Darren)

-I obtained my Ph.D. at Columbia University advised by Prof. Xuan Di
+I received my Ph.D. from Columbia University, advised by Prof. Xuan Di

 and Prof. Elias Bareinboim.
-Before joining Columbia, I obtained my Master’s degree from Carnegie Mellon University (CMU) in 2020.
+Before Columbia, I received my Master's degree from Carnegie Mellon University in 2020.

 Representative papers are highlighted.